ScalableDFS/ScalaDFS/crashconsistency/README.md

 After OSS recovery and filesystem reconnection, the framework verifies whether the data ranges for which fsync() successfully returned before the crash are correctly persisted.

-Each writer process records the latest successfully completed fsync sequence number, and the recovered file contents are checked to confirm that the corresponding sequence data exists.
+Each writer thread records the latest successfully completed fsync sequence number, and the recovered file contents are checked to confirm that the corresponding sequence data exists.

 ## Files